GwynethLlewelyn/goswi/README.md

 -   Note that _by default_ `gOSWI` will try to load `config.ini` from the directory where you've got your sources (e.g. if you used `go get -u github.com/GwynethLlewelyn/goswi`, then the path will be set to `~/go/src/github.com/GwynethLlewelyn/goswi`); the same applies to the static files under `./templates/`, `./lib`, and `./assets/` — no matter where you actually place the compiled binary.
 You can change that behaviour by changing the `templatePath` (which actually changes more than that) and passing the `-config` parameter directly to the compiled binary (or, at best, have the `config.ini` in the same directory as the executable)
 -   I had to move from session storage in cookies to a memory-based approach, simply because the session data stored in cookies was growing and growing until it blew the established 4K limit.
 Now, if the application is _not_ running, all the stored session data is _lost_.
 I've been toying around the following possibilities:

-    -   Using either Redis/memcached as permanent KV storage for the session data; this, however, requires that people configure one of those servers, and I'd have to offer several possibilities: check if either Redis/memcached is running and call the appropriate library (but all would have to be compiled into the code — or offer a tag-based approach for compiling with one or the other option), and, if not, fall back to the memory store
+    -   Using either [Redis](https://redis.io/)/memcached as permanent KV storage for the session data; this, however, requires that people configure one of those servers, and I'd have to offer several possibilities: check if either Redis/memcached is running and call the appropriate library (but all would have to be compiled into the code — or offer a tag-based approach for compiling with one or the other option), and, if not, fall back to the memory store
     -   Adapt Gin-Gonic to use the Gorilla FileSystem storage (Gin-Gonic sessions use Gorilla sessions underneath)
     -   Adapt Gin-Gonic to use one of the embedded KV stores I'm _already_ using for persisting data (e.g. the image cache)
+    -   Use browser-based local storage to replace cookies (which I wasn't originally aware of)

     I haven't still decided what I'll do...